 On December 9, 1999, Empresa Hondurena de Telecommunicaciones, S.A., based in Honduras, filed suit in Florida State Court in Broward County against TresCom and one of TresCom's wholly-owned subsidiaries, St. Thomas and San Juan Telephone Company, alleging that such entities failed to pay amounts due to plaintiff pursuant to contracts for the exchange of telecommunications traffic during the period from December 1996 through September 1998.
 The Company acquired TresCom in June 1998 and TresCom is currently the Company's subsidiary.
 Plaintiff is seeking approximately \$14 million in damages, plus legal fees and costs.
 The Company filed an answer on January 25, 2000 and discovery has commenced.
-Because it is only in the early stages of discovery, the Company's ultimate legal and financial liability with respect to such legal proceeding cannot be estimated with any certainty at this time.
-The Company intends to defend the case vigorously.
+The Company's ultimate legal and financial liability with respect to such legal proceeding cannot be estimated with any certainty at this time.